Hedgerow removal notice

 The Hedgerow Regulations 1997

 On receipt of the application, we must consider whether, or not, the hedgerow is 'important'.
-This assessment is based on a set of criteria contained within the Regulations that cover the age, archaeological, historical, wildlife and landscape value, of the hedge.
-If it is considered necessary to prohibit removal of the hedgerow, the applicant will be notified within 6 weeks.
+We base this assessment on a set of criteria contained within the Regulations that cover the age, archaeological, historical, wildlife and landscape value, of the hedge.
+If we consider it necessary to prohibit removal of the hedgerow, we will notify the applicant within 6 weeks.
 There are a few exemptions from the need to notify, the main one being that the hedgerow is within the curtilage, or forms the boundary, of a dwelling.
 You may not need consent to be remove hedgerows that are shorter than 20 metres.
 However, a hedgerow can also have any number of gaps up to 20 metres in length and still be a continuous length of hedgerow.

 If you wish to remove a hedgerow, you should contact us to check if consent is required.